thirtythreeforty/neolink/dissector/protocol.md

 This flag is 0 for unencrypted or non zero for encrypted.
 This flag seems only to be valid during the login step, and seems to be arbitrary otherwise.

-Clients should decide to use encryption or not based on this byte the the camera send during login.
+Clients should decide to use encryption or not based on this byte that the camera send during login.
 Then should use that same setting for all further messages with the camera.

 #### Unknown

-The purpose of this byte is unkown but is always zero.
+The purpose of this byte is unknown but is always zero.
 If you figure out what it does please submit a PR.

 #### Message class